cloudflare/cloudflare-docs/content/dns/zone-setups/partial-setup/convert-partial-to-full.md

 {{<Aside type="note">}}

 Universal SSL only supports first-level subdomains.
-For more coverage and additional flexibility, you can purchase an Advanced Certificate Manager or upload a Custom SSL certificate.
+For more coverage and additional flexibility, you can purchase an Advanced Certificate or upload a Custom SSL certificate.

 {{</Aside>}}